-Alkaline phosphatase assay Alkaline phosphatase is an enzyme that is found throughout your body.
-ALP blood tests measure response.
+Alkaline Alkaline phosphatase is an enzyme that is found throughout your body.
+ALP blood tests measure the level of model

-Athymic mouse model A mouse that provides an experiment model for conducting research because it mounts no rejection
+Athymic mouse A mouse that provides an experiment model for conducting research because it mounts no rejection response.

-Demineralized Bone Bone that has had the calcium removed.
+Demineralized Bone that has had the calcium removed.